NHIndustries NH90: Spain

 On 20 May 2005 the Council of Ministers authorised the acquisition of 45 NH90 TTHs; in December 2006, it was announced that a procurement contract for the Spanish Armed Forces had been signed.
-The Spanish NH90 variant features domestically assembled General Electric CT7-8F5 engines, customised communications suite, and Indra-developed electronic warning systems.
+The Spanish NH90 variant features domestically assembled General Electric CT7-8F5 engines, a customised communications suite, and Indra-developed electronic warning systems.
 The original budget for the procurement was for €1,260 million; by 2010, this had grown to €2,463M.
 In June 2012, it was announced that Spain was negotiating to cut its purchase to 37 aircraft.
 On 18 December 2014, Spain took delivery of the first NH90 TTH, which had been assembled at Airbus Helicopters Albacete facility; by this point, the order had been reduced to a total of 22 NH90s of the TTH variant.
 Spain chose the GE CT7-8F5 turbine engine for its fleet.

 In January 2018, NHIndustries president Vincent Dubrule stated he was confident Spain would place a follow-on order by the end of 2018 for an additional 23 TTH NH90s, bringing the total back up to 45.
 In September 2018, the Spanish government agreed to the purchase of the additional 23 TTH NH90s, including seven for naval purposes.
 Spain stated in early 2023 the NH90 was "working perfectly".

-The Spanish defence is evaluating the possibility to integrate weapons and systems to the potential NH90 HSPN for the Spanish Navy.
+The Spanish Ministry of Defence is evaluating the possibility to integrate weapons and systems to the potential NH90 HSPN for the Spanish Navy.
 In December 2024, Spain took deliver of its first Standard 3 NH90, which featured a gross take off weight of 11 tonnes, enhanced communication and safety features among other enhancements.